 - Determination of organic content in a sample

-- Determination of inorganic (e.g. ash) content in a sample, which may be useful for corroborating predicted material structures or simply used as a chemical analysis.
+- Determination of inorganic (e.g. ash) content in a sample, which may be useful for corroborating predicted material structures or simply used as a chemical analysis

-Description: DSC is a thermoanalytical technique in which the difference in the amount of heat required to increase the temperature of a sample and reference is measured as a function of temperature.
+DSC is a thermoanalytical technique in which the difference in the amount of heat required to increase the temperature of a sample and reference is measured as a function of temperature.
 Both the sample and reference are maintained at nearly the same temperature throughout the experiment.
-Generally, the temperature program for a DSC analysis is designed such that the sample temperature increases linearly as a function of time.
+Generally, the temperature program for a DSC analysis is designed so that the sample temperature increases linearly as a function of time.
 The reference sample should have a well-defined heat capacity over the range of temperatures to be scanned.

-Use: Determination of melting points, glass transition temperatures, crystallinity and crystallization temperatures of primarily polymeric compounds.
+DSC is often used to determine melting points, glass transition temperatures, crystallinity and crystallization temperatures of primarily polymeric compounds.
 Isothermic runs can also provide info about kinetics for extrusion experiments.

-Description: DMA is a technique used to study and characterize material properties as a function of temperature, time, frequency, stress, atmosphere or a combination of these parameters.
+DMA is a technique used to study and characterize material properties as a function of temperature, time, frequency, stress, atmosphere or a combination of parameters.
 This technique applies a constant static force to a material and monitors the material change as temperature or time varies.

-Use: The major uses of rheometry include:
+Major uses of rheometry include:

 - Acquisition of steady-state flow curves